Skip to content

 Key Features of the Search AI Node:

-• Users can effortlessly configure search parameters and filters and set up workflows that redirect to search.
+• Custom Search Parameters: Easily configure search parameters and filters, and set up workflows that redirect to search.

 1. Go to Automation > Dialogs and select the task to which you want to add the Search AI Node.